-The Emerald City Contra Dance is cancelled through at least the end of June, and will update status of future dances on Seattledance.org The organizers note “We look forward to resuming the dances, but that won’t happen soon.
+The Emerald City Contra Dance is cancelled until King County reaches Phase four of Washington State’s phased approach to reopening., and will update status of future dances on Seattledance.org The organizers note “We look forward to resuming the dances, but that won’t happen soon.
 Based on the most recent announcement by Gov. Inslee and his phased approach to reopening, the dance is a phase 4 activity.
-While we don’t know when phase 4 will happen, it’s highly unlikely to be before July, and may be as late as fall.
+While we don’t know when phase 4 will happen, it’s highly unlikely to be soon, and may be fall or later.
 We will keep you posted when we get more information.”
 (In the meantime, the Thursday night contra dance has been organizing Stay-at-Home virtual dances – see the webpage for more info)

 If there are any questions, email us at firstname.lastname@example.org or leave a message at (206) 923-8923.

-Please consider making a donation for the artists who have had their concerts cancelled through the SFS donate link:
+Please consider making a donation for artists who have had their concerts cancelled, through the SFS donate link:

 You may find the donate button on our website home page.
-If you would like to donate to help compensate musicians who lose income from cancelled SFS events, click the”Donate” button and select “Concert” or “Emerald City Contra Dance”.
+If you would like to donate to help compensate musicians who lost income from cancelled SFS or other events, click the”Donate” button and select “Concert” or “Emerald City Contra Dance”.
 You may leave then leave a note to direct it to a specific performer or band.
-Alternatively proceeds will be divided up between dance bands whose date was cancelled or concert performers who did not receive adequate compensation.
+Alternatively on-line proceeds will be divided up between dance bands whose date was cancelled or concert performers who did not receive adequate compensation.